In 2019, Resolve to Make Recovery a Lifelong Commitment

 2- Choosing an alternative route for recovery.

-If you relapse or just can't seem to stay sober on your own consider sober living.
+If you relapse or can’t seem to stay sober on your own, consider sober living.
 Maybe a fourth inpatient treatment program isn’t the answer.
-Inpatient treatment is beneficial to your recovery but how many times do you need to learn coping mechanisms and uncover the core issues which cause you do obsess for drugs or alcohol?
+Inpatient treatment is beneficial to your recovery, but how many times do you need to learn coping mechanisms and uncover the core issues which cause you to do obsess for drugs or alcohol?

-You might have noticed that the obsession to use disappears after the detox part of the inpatient process, but the compulsion to drink and drug magically reappears the moment you are discharged.
+You might have noticed that the obsession to use disappears after the detox part of the inpatient process.
+Still, the compulsion to drink and drug magically reappears the moment you are discharged.

 If this sounds like you, you are the perfect candidate for sober living.
 Sober living has changed and has come a long way for the therapeutic communities of old.
 And it is no longer synonymous with halfway house.